JANUARY 20, 2017 BY MOLLY SKUBAK

 Obesity is a significant problem in the United States, affecting more than one third of adults and about 12.7 million children and adolescents.
 It is connected to a myriad of other health issues including heart disease, stroke, type 2 diabetes, and certain types of cancer.
 Bariatric surgery is sometimes used to treat severe obesity, but there have been few high-quality, long-term studies conducted to compare the benefits and risks of different bariatric procedures.

 The National Patient-Centered Clinical Research Network (PCORnet) is hoping to change that with the PCORnet Bariatric Study.
-One of the network’s first observational studies, the PCORnet Bariatric Study, or PBS, will involve 11 of PCORnet’s Clinical Data Research Networks, including PaTH.
+One of the network’s first observational studies, the PCORnet Bariatric Study, or PBS, will involve 11 of PCORnet’s Clinical Research Networks, including PaTH.
 PBS will compare data from 56 healthcare organizations.
 The study team expects to analyze data from more than 60,000 bariatric patients, 900 adolescent bariatric patients, and 17,000 patients with diabetes.
 This large patient base will allow researchers to consider outcomes in general as well as in respect to specific patient groups, such as adults over 65 and individuals of minority racial/ethnic backgrounds.

 "This is a broader population than we’ve seen and more representative," says Jeanne M. Clark, MD, MPH, FACP, Professor of Medicine and Epidemiology and Director of the Division of General Internal Medicine at Johns Hopkins University.
 Dr. Clark is the lead PaTH Protocol Principal Investigator for PBS.